exakat/exakat/docs/Rules.rst

 ##################

-`'htmlentities() <http://www.php.net/htmlentities>`_ and `'htmlspecialchars() <http://www.php.net/htmlspecialchars>`_ are used to prevent injecting special characters in HTML code.
+`htmlentities() <http://www.php.net/htmlentities>`_ and `htmlspecialchars() <http://www.php.net/htmlspecialchars>`_ are used to prevent injecting special characters in HTML code.
 As a bare minimum, they take a string and encode it for HTML.

 The second argument of the functions is the type of protection.
 The protection may apply to quotes or not, to HTML 4 or 5, etc. It is highly recommended to set it explicitly.